sanju99/MtbQuantCNN/README.md

 ## Conda Environments

 The code was run using conda environments with conda v23.7.4.
+The YAML files to build the environments are in <code>envs/</code>.

-All scripts in the <code>model</code> and <code>analysis/saliency</code> directories require the <code>envs/tensorflow2</code> environment to run (because this environment includes tensorflow2).
-The notebooks should be run with the <code>envs/notebook_env.yaml</code> environment.
-All other scripts can be run with the <code>envs/MtbQuantCNN.yaml</code> environment.
+All scripts in the <code>model</code> and <code>analysis/saliency</code> directories require the <code>tensorflow2</code> environment to run (because this environment includes tensorflow2).
+The notebooks should be run with the <code>notebook_env.yaml</code> environment.
+All other scripts can be run with the <code>MtbQuantCNN.yaml</code> environment.

 ## Data